EricMalves/EricMalves.github.io/_posts/2024-01-24-The-Bird-House.md

 ### How to read The Bird House

-The book is availible in many different formats, paid and free.
+The book is available in many different formats, paid and free.

 #### Physical Print
 [Amazon](https://a.co/d/iohkhjz)